China adds voice to call for Yemen ceasefire

 China was paying close attention to the humanitarian situation in Yemen and urged all sides to respect international law and facilitate evacuation measures, Hua said.

-The fighting has killed hundreds of people, cut off water and electricity supplies and led the U.N. children's agency UNICEF to warn that Yemen is heading towards a humanitarian disaster.
+The fighting has killed hundreds of people, cut off water and electricity supplies and led the U.N. children's agency UNICEF to warn that Yemen is heading toward a humanitarian disaster

 Saudi Arabia, the main Sunni Arab power in the Gulf, launched the air campaign on March 26 to try to contain the Shi'ite Houthis and restore President Abd-Rabbu Mansour Hadi, who has fled Aden for refuge in Riyadh.